WelFedTed/cops-manual/content/Miscellaneous.md

 ### MetaGeek inSSIDer
 - Scan nearby networks
 - Check the `Signal` value reported in dBm
-> [!info] What is dBm
+> [!info]- What is dBm
-> dBm stands for Decibel (milliwatts) and measures the strength of a signal.
+> dBm stands for Decibel (milliwatts) and measures the strength of a signal.\
-> While RSSI is a relative measurement that changes between chip manufacturers, dBm is an absolute measurement (this is strongly preferred).
+> While RSSI is a relative measurement that changes between chip manufacturers,\
+> dBm is an absolute measurement (this is strongly preferred).
 >
 > dBm is a logarithmic scale (usually -30 to -100), and thus the following is true:
 > - 3 dB of loss = -3 dB = halves signal strength